siniiitsa/siniiitsa/README.md

 #### What am I doing these days? 🤔

-- Learning fronted at Hexlet.io
 - Exploring Lodash library
-- Getting to know Typeskript
+- Getting to know TypeScript